felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.7.0-dev1 =
+= 1.7.0-rc1 =

-(2016/05/10) Categorized the display of Free / Pro features in the sidebar metabox.
+(2016/05/13) Categorized the display of Free / Pro features in the sidebar metabox.
+Added contributor markup for Co-Authors Plus authors and guest authors (requires WPSSO Pro).

 = 1.6.0-1 =